-The drug substance is a white to off-white non-hygroscopic powder with a melting point of 160°C water and hexane, sparingly soluble in ethanol and freely soluble in acetone.
+The drug substance is a white to off-white non-hygroscopic powder with a melting point of 160°C. It is practically insoluble in water and hexane, sparingly soluble in ethanol, and freely soluble in acetone.

 DALIRESP is supplied as white to off-white, round tablets, embossed with “D” on one side and “500” on the other side.
 Each tablet contains 500 mcg of roflumilast.

 Each tablet of DALIRESP for oral administration contains the following inactive ingredients: lactose monohydrate, corn starch, povidone, and magnesium stearate.

 What are the possible side effects of roflumilast (Daliresp)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 You may have unusual thoughts or behavior, or thoughts about suicide, while taking this medicine.
 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, depression, trouble sleeping, or if you feel impulsive, or you have thoughts about suicide or hurting yourself.

 Call your doctor at once if you have a serious side effect such as:

 - rapid and unintended weight...